 Checklists for the individual steps of the hygiene plan and the monitoring of the measures support management and staff in the full implementation, and facilitate daily work under stricter regulations on hygiene and occupational health and safety.

 The ministries of the federal states have made arrangements for emergency care and the transition to normal operation.
 The daycare facilities must implement these.
-In addition, the facilities must comply with the regulations for infection control of the responsible health authorities, agencies and ministries.
+In addition, the facilities must comply with the regulations for infection control of the responsible health authorities, agencies, and ministries.
 A great deal of responsibility, which every facility operator bears for the safety and health of its employees and the children in its care.

 The following tips are intended to help you deal with the risks posed by the COVID-19 pathogen and to define sensible measures against its spread in your hygiene plan.

-Every hygiene plan for daycare centres and nurseries should have a detailed cleaning and disinfection plan.
+Every hygiene plan for daycare centers and nurseries should have a detailed cleaning and disinfection plan.
 The intervals for cleaning and disinfection can be increased, especially in areas with high contact density.
 In addition, cleaning practices should be intensified.

-All surfaces, equipment and consumables should be cleaned daily with cleaning agents.
-Frequently touched surfaces such as door handles, handrails, light switches, toilet flush handles and more should be additionally disinfected.
+All surfaces, equipment, and consumables should be cleaned daily with cleaning agents.
+Frequently touched surfaces such as door handles, handrails, light switches, toilet flush handles, and more should be additionally disinfected.
 It is also important to check the condition of the ventilation systems and water supply to prevent diseases caused by the legionella bacteria.

-It is all very well to create a hygiene concept for daycare centres and nurseries.
+It is all very well to create a hygiene concept for daycare centers and nurseries.
 Such a plan is of little use if the implementation of the measures is not monitored.
 It is therefore advisable to carry out regular inspections and to discuss the measures with the employees.
 In this way, problems can be detected early on.
-Also, an emergency plan for dealing with confirmed COVID-19 cases must be in place.
+Also, an emergency action plan for dealing with confirmed COVID-19 cases must be in place.
 The hygiene plan should always be kept up to date.